What is Impact Investing?

 Who Invests in Green Tech?

 Ilayda Taze is the CEO of London-based TrendScout.
-A young entrepreneur with a degree in finance, Ilayda writes extensively on impact investing and the need for the development of an environmentally sustainable future.
+Ilayda writes extensively on impact investing as a young entrepreneur with a finance degree.
+Also, the need for the development of an environmentally sustainable future.